Europe Road Trip: 25 Incredible Routes

 • When: year-round

-This delightful coastal road trip will take you through the county of Norfolk to the Norfolk Broads, old-fashioned English seaside resorts, and onto the beautiful and unspoiled North Norfolk coast.
+This delightful coastal road trip in the United Kingdom will take you through the county of Norfolk to the Norfolk Broads, old-fashioned English seaside resorts, and onto the beautiful and unspoiled North Norfolk coast.

 From the historic and pretty city of Norwich, head east towards Wroxham, the self-styled capital of the Broads.
 The dramatic landscapes and raw natural beauty of the Norfolk Broads were created when peat digs flooded in the 14th century.